-- 1 Log in to one of the MSS servers that you want to include in the cluster. - 2 From the Administrative Console, click Configure Settings Clustering. - 3 Select the Database Network Adapter to be used for the database node. - The drop-down list shows each network adapter and its associated IP address.
-All other database nodes in the cluster must be able to connect to the selected IP address. - If your system has a single network adapter, that adapter is automatically selected. - 4 Click Join Cluster to add this server to a cluster. - 5 Enter the address (including port if necessary) of the remote server you want to cluster with.
+- 1 Log in to one of the MSS servers that you want to include in the cluster. - 2 From the Administrative Console, click Configure Settings Clustering. - 3 Click JOIN CLUSTER to add this server to the cluster. - 4 Enter the address (including port if necessary) of the remote server you want to cluster with.

 If this server is joining a collection of servers that are already clustered, you can enter the address of any of those clustered servers.
 Click Next.

 NOTE: When you add a server to a cluster, the server being added will lose all of its current configuration settings.
-After the Join process, the added server inherits the configuration settings of the specified server, which is the same for all servers that are already in the cluster.
+After the JOIN process, the added server inherits the configuration settings of the specified server, which is the same for all servers that are already in the cluster.

-- 6 Verify that the certificate presented matches the server you just entered.
-Click Next. - 7 Enter the username and password of a user with administrative rights on the server entered in step 5.
-Click Next. - 8 The Clustering Progress dialog displays updates as each step is completed.
+- 5 Verify that the certificate presented matches the server you just entered.
+Click Next. - 6 Enter the username and password of a user with administrative rights on the server entered in step 5.
+Click Next. - 7 The Clustering Progress dialog displays updates as each step is completed.